Michael Slobodchikoff

-Michael O. Slobodchikoff is an American political scientist and chair of the political science department at Troy University.
+Michael O. Slobodchikoff is an American political scientist in the political science department at Troy University.
 Slobodchikoff specializes in international relations scholarship concerning the foreign policy of Russia and other post-soviet states.
-He earned his Ph.
-D. in Political Science from the University of Arizona in 2012 and speaks Russian, French, and German.
+He earned his Ph.D. in Political Science from the University of Arizona in 2012 and speaks Russian, French, and German.

 Research and Works

 Research

-Slobodchikoff’s research centers around Russian foreign policy and their accent to regional hegemony as well as, treaty networks, Indian foreign policy, and the international relations phenomena known as Treaty Nesting.
+Slobodchikoff's research centers around Russian foreign policy and their accent to regional hegemony as well as, treaty networks, Indian foreign policy, and the international relations phenomena known as Treaty Nesting.
 Slobodchikoff has posited that treaty networks are a way of studying and understanding the liberal international order and the various challenges to the status-quo.

 2019 NATO Conference

 In 2019, Slobodchikoff and G. Doug Davis were awarded the NATO Public Diplomacy Grant, and hosted the “NATO at Seventy: A Strategic Examination of the Past, Present, and Future of the Atlantic Alliance” at the Troy University Montgomery Campus in Montgomery, Alabama.
 This conference focused on the role that NATO would play following its 70th anniversary along with what obstacles the alliance may encounter.
-Speakers at this event included Ambassador Robert Hunter, Romanian Ambassador George Cristian Maior, Poland’s Military Attaché to the United States Major General Cezary Wisniewski, along with diplomatic representatives from Lithuania, Latvia, and Croatia.
+Speakers at this event included Ambassador Robert Hunter, Romanian Ambassador George Cristian Maior, Poland's Military Attaché to the United States Major General Cezary Wisniewski, along with diplomatic representatives from Lithuania, Latvia, and Croatia.